I love being creative with a theme or visual subject. I focus on it and then search for matching or enhancing partners on the internet.

-- For added effect, print two of the same image.
+- For added effect, print two of the same image (with one image reversed).
 Stick one side to cardboard and cut it out around the edges, and then stick the other piece on the other side, making sure to match the edges.
 Then cut the remaining paper off.
 Put a hole through the image, and use fishing wire or ribbon to hang it from the ceiling.

 - Print them on iron-on transfer paper and stick them to a t-shirt for the birthday boy or girl.

 - Print them onto edible transfers to put on a cake.

 - Use a word processor to create little fold-over table place cards.

 Fun Extra Touches

 - Use them to create a great screensaver to display on your computer desktop on the day, with a personalised message for the birthday boy or girl.

 - Use them to create an email invite, a website invite, a Facebook invite or a printed invite.